venu0245/Scripting/var.md

   vim test3.sh
   #!/bin/bash

-   #create a user and assign passwd  by using --stdin
+   #create a user and assign password  by using --stdin

    user=ram
    pass=red